 The Student Government Association strives to get undergraduate students involved on campus!
-Our external committees allow students to gain experience working with faculty/ and or staff, and help make UNT a better place for students by providing student feedback.
+Our external committees allow students to gain experience working with faculty and staff, while helping make UNT a better place for students by providing student feedback.